Case Studies

 Now, let’s think about how UGC can help alleviate returns based on customer expectations.

-When Redken not only shares the post of an adoring follower but includes their review of the product directly onto the UGC post, followers can trust that the information they are getting is accurate and not specifically designed by the brand to get you to buy their hair products.
+When Redken not only shares the post of an adoring follower but includes their review of the product directly onto the UGC post, followers can trust that the information they are getting is accurate and not specifically designed by the brand to get them to buy their hair products.

 Here, it’s not Redken telling you why their product works, it’s Becca J. And, since Becca J. isn’t a member of the marketing team, she has no reason to tell your customers anything but the truth – that the Redken Flash Lift actually gives her an AMAZING lift!

-Now customers know exactly the effect they can look for from the product, meaning more expectations being met from the start.
+Now customers know exactly the effect they can look for from the product, meaning more expectations are being met from the start.

 Plus, it’s always helpful to get a nice shout-out from the original poster herself.
 Note Becca’s comment “I LOVE REDKEN” directly on the post – now that’s UGC magic in action.